 Large Program Policies:

 Any astronomer wishing to be involved with a Large Program must be a member of an EAO region or partner.
-Astronomers outside of the EAO regions or partner institutions cannot be members of the project team and will not be allowed direct access to the project data.
+Astronomers outside of the EAO regions or partner institutions cannot be members of the project team but can have access to data products – i.e. source catalogues at the PIs discretion.

 Members of a Large Program must seek the approval from the coordinator/PI of a specific Large Program for data usage and publication.
 Members found to exploit data without the consent of the coordinator/PI will have data access privileges revoked by the observatory.